Qumulo/docs/administrator-guide/upgrading-qumulo-core/performing-upgrades.md

   - /administrator-guide/upgrades/instant-software-platform.html
 sidebar: administrator_guide_sidebar
 varContactQumuloCare: If you perform multiple upgrades back to back, you might encounter one or more platform upgrades in one of the incremental releases; you must install these upgrades before you continue.
 Before performing back to back upgrades, <a href="https://docs.qumulo.com/contacting-qumulo-care-team.html">contact the Qumulo Care team</a> for guidance.
-varRollingRebootRefresh: If you don’t see a rolling reboot option for a platform upgrade, refresh the page in your browser.
+varRollingRebootRefresh: If you don't see a rolling reboot option for a platform upgrade, refresh the page in your browser.
+varDisableProgressBar: "You can disable the CLI progress bar by adding the <code>--no-monitor</code> flag to your command.
+If you do this, it isn't possible to cancel the upgrade process after it begins."
+varUploadUpgradeFile: "1.
+Upload the `qumulo_core_x.x.x.qimg` upgrade file to any directory on your cluster by using a client protocol such as NFS or SMB."
+varUpgradeTwoPhase: "Run the [`qq upgrade_cluster`](https://docs.qumulo.com/qq-cli-command-guide/upgrade/upgrade_cluster.html) command first with the `prepare` subcommand and then with the `commit` subcommand."
+varUpgrade5101Flags: "Use the `--rolling` flag to specify rolling reboot, and the `--path` flag to specify the path to the upgrade file."
+varUpgrade506: "Run the [`qq upgrade_cluster`](https://docs.qumulo.com/qq-cli-command-guide/upgrade/upgrade_cluster.html) command and use the `--path` flag to specify the path to the upgrade file."
 ---

 {{site.data.alerts.important}}